ItamarZand88/react-gsap-animation-library/MIGRATION.md

 - Removal of the CSS and Web Animation API fallbacks in favor of a GSAP-first approach
 - More powerful and customizable components
 - Enhanced accessibility features
+- New components like `TypingText` for typewriter effects

 ## Installation Changes